 The Nephrology Nursing Certification Commission® (NNCC®), formerly the Nephrology Nursing Certification Board (NNCB), was established in 1987 to develop and implement certification examinations for nephrology nursing.

-- The NNCC is separately incorporated, and an independent organization that collaborates with the Center for Nursing Education and Testing (C-NET) in test development, test administration, and test evaluation.
+- The NNCC is national in scope, separately incorporated, and an independent organization that collaborates with the Center for Nursing Education and Testing (C-NET) in test development, test administration, and test evaluation.

 - The NNCC also works collaboratively with professional nephrology organizations to promote, advertise and offer the certification examinations and to recognize certified individuals.

 - The NNCC is composed of nine Commissioners: eight with current experience and expertise in nephrology nursing and one public member.
 Officers of the NNCC include the President, President-Elect, Secretary and Treasurer.

 - The NNCC staff includes an Executive Director, Director of Certification Services, Certification Specialists, and an Administrative Assistant.
 The management firm is Anthony J. Jannetti, Inc. in Pitman, New Jersey.

 - It is the goal of NNCC to promote the highest standards of nephrology nursing practice through the development, implementation, coordination and evaluation of all aspects of the certification and re-certification processes.

-- The Commission recognizes the value of education, administration, research, and clinical practice in fostering personal and professional growth and currently provides six examinations to validate clinical performance -
+- The Commission recognizes the value of education, administration, research, and clinical practice in fostering personal and professional growth and currently provides five examinations to validate clinical performance -